theodo-fintech/spring-data-event/README.md

 ### Prerequisites

-This library has been currently tested on projects under SpringBoot on version 3.2.XX or later, using Hibernate as a JPA implementation.
+This library has been currently tested on projects under SpringBoot on version 3.2.4 with Java 17 or later, using Hibernate as a JPA implementation.

 ### Installation